petergerritsen/blog.petergerritsen.nl/_posts/2020-10-28-solution-for-an-autoincrementing-id-in-cosmosdb.markdown

 By passing the ETag of the TodoAutonumber document the operation will fail if another update to TodoAutonumber has been done meanwhile.

 We can then use Polly (and Polly.Contrib) to retry the operation if it fails because the Id was already claimed during execution (e.g. by another thread or web service instance).
+I'm using the DecorrelatedJitter method for the back-off period so not all retries run again at approximately the same time.

 <script src="https://gist.github.com/petergerritsen/f12d2a33ed316e8dc8bb616a6fd19ddb.js"></script>